CommsTech/Eagle_Terminal/README.md

 For questions, suggestions, or support, please open an issue on the GitHub repository or contact the maintainer at [support@commsnet.org].

 ## File Structure

+## Troubleshooting

+Common issues and their solutions can be found in our [Troubleshooting Guide](docs/troubleshooting.md).

+## Acknowledgments

+Special thanks to:
+- The asyncssh project
+- PyQt community
+- Our contributors and testers